fletchjp/MERG-Arduino-Kit110/CANshield/README.md

 An Arduino programm for the testing of the Arduino CAN Shield (MERG Kit Locker #110).
 Information about the kit can be found at https://www.merg.org.uk/merg_wiki/doku.php?id=kits:110

-The kit can be built either with an Arduino NANO mounted onto it , or as a shield to fit onto an Arduino UNO or MEGA.
+The kit can be built either with an Arduino NANO mounted onto it , or as a shield to fit onto an Arduino UNO or MEGA 1280 or MEGA 2560.
-Note that for a MEGA some pin allocations are different.
+Note that for a MEGA types some pin allocations are different.

 This sketch provides the code which will enable users of the Arduino CAN Shield to test functionality of the shield.
 Sketch is the Arduino name for the program code which is run on an Arduino.

+This code detects the presence of a MEGA and adjusts the setting for one of the pins.

 Key Features:
 - MERG CBUS interface.